bysalkarki/project/README.md

 The database schema consists of several tables, including `employees`, `attendance`, `leave_requests`, `salaries`, and more.
 Refer to the provided SQL file for a detailed schema description.

-## Contributing

-We welcome contributions to enhance the Employee Management System.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m "Add a new feature"`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Create a pull request detailing your changes.

 ## License